ChristopherRoberts-M/ChristopherRoberts-M.github.io/_posts/2017-04-02-Why-no-science.markdown

 That idea has clearly not gone to plan.
 First, the Internet ravaged journalism.
 Then, the Great Recession killed most remaining job opportunities.
-Finally, the nation elected a black Democrat (twice) and half of the government lost its collective fucking mind.
+Finally, the nation elected a black Democrat (twice) and half of the government lost its collective [insert preferred modifier] mind.
 Any one of those things would be discouraging.
 All three, combined with applications being met with silence that I could not learn from, made it almost impossible to maintain an optimistic/healthy perspective.

 Now, we have officials tasked with official science policy talking about a [chronic liar][is truth dead] being the only